RednibCoding/Gobot/README.md

 ### Example
 ```
 #start
-println: Hello, World!
+println: "Hello, World!"
 set: x, 200
 set: y, 40
 ; This is a comment and will be skipped
 move: x, y
 goto: end
-println: This will be skipped.
+println: "This will be skipped."
 #end
-println: End of the script.
+println: "End of the script."
 ```

 ## Commands